This topic describes how to deploy a load balancer for the NSX-T Management Cluster for Tanzu Kubernetes Grid Integrated Edition.

 NSX-T provides a converged management and control plane that is referred to as the NSX-T Management Cluster.
 The architecture delivers high availability of the NSX-T Manager node, reduces the likelihood of operation failures of NSX-T, and provides API and UI clients with multiple endpoints or a single VIP for high availability.

 While using a VIP to access the NSX-T Management layer provides high-availability, it does not balance the workload.
-To avoid overloading a single NSX-T Manager, as may be the case when HA VIP addressing is used, an NSX-T load balancer can be provisioned to allow NCP and other components orchestrated by Tanzu Kubernetes Grid Integrated Edition to distribute load efficiently among NSX-T Manager nodes.
+To avoid overloading a single NSX-T Manager, which might be the case when HA VIP addressing is used, an NSX-T load balancer can be provisioned to allow NCP and other components orchestrated by Tanzu Kubernetes Grid Integrated Edition to distribute load efficiently among NSX-T Manager nodes.

 The diagram below shows an external load balancer fronting the NSX-T Manager nodes.
 The load balancer is deployed within the NSX-T environment and intercepts requests to the NSX-T Management Cluster.
 The load balancer selects one of the NSX-T Manager nodes to handle the request and rewrites the destination IP address to reflect the selection.